 With everything else going on with my diagnosis, losing my hair wasn’t one of my biggest concerns.
 But I’ve always had Napoleon Dynamite-esque hair, so bald didn’t seem that bad.

-However, I know for many of you out there, losing your hair is a big deal.
+However, I know losing your hair is a big deal for many of you.

-Hair does do some important things after all, like keep your head warm.
-But more than that, our identity is deeply rooted, no pun intended, in our appearance—especially your hair.
-Not only is it connected to your style, but also heritage, politics, culture and more.
+Hair does do some important things, after all, like keeping your head warm.
+But more than that, our identity is deeply rooted, no pun intended, in our appearance — especially our hair.
+Not only is it connected to your style, but also heritage, politics, culture, and more.

 It’s one thing to say you’re sick, but it’s another thing to have something as personal and intimate as the way you look dictated by cancer.